When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 Just as you would heal from an ankle sprain, you wouldn’t go back to running without first healing and strengthening your ankle.

-In fact, as a pelvic floor PT specializing in postpartum recovery and return to exercise, I recommend starting pelvic floor physical therapy exercises EARLY, to do them frequently, and to progress toward stability and strength training to heal your pelvic floor and prevent injuries from the very physical demands of motherhood.
+As a pelvic floor PT specializing in postpartum recovery and return to exercise, I recommend starting pelvic floor physical therapy exercises EARLY, doing them frequently, and progressing toward stability and strength training to heal your pelvic floor and prevent injuries from the very physical demands of motherhood.

 What to Focus on When Starting Pelvic Floor Exercises Postpartum